ahmet-sa/WEB-CASE-STUDY-FINANCE/README.md

 you can clone project https://github.com/ahmet-sa/WEB-CASE-STUDY-FINANCE.git after download you can install library
 # Set up
+please first if not have nodejs please dowload and set up
+# nodejs

 you can run in terminal
 #  cd .\WEB-CASE-STUDY-FINANCE\